sifis-home/wp2-documents/wp2-deliverable-2.1/software-assessment.md

 A good deal of _functional_ requirements cannot be automatically assessed and require dedicated professional insights to be confirmed.
 The approach of declaring capabilities and another form of software contract allows some automatic assessment of the intended behavior.

-The wp2.x focus is on providing tools to automate the software assessment to minimize the effort to maximize the software quality.
+The focus of the project WP2 is providing tools to automate the software assessment in order to minimize the effort of maximizing the software quality.

-We will better describe a series of tools adopted in this project in *deliverable 2.2*.
+We will better describe a series of tools adopted in this project in *deliverable D2.3 and D2.5*.

 ## Functional requirements

-Even if assessing functional requirements is generally a manual process that often requires domain expertise, there are few automation chances.
+Even if assessing functional requirements is generally a manual process that often requires domain expertise, there are few opportunities for automation.

 ### Documentation

 It is not generally possible to ensure that the user documentation is in sync with the software itself without having developers and Quality Assurance experts cross-checking manually.

 The developer documentation, though, can have a partial automatic assessment.
-While human intervention is needed to make sure the documentation is in sync, it is easy to detect where the documentation is missing completely and make so that new code with no documentation is not accepted.
+While human intervention is needed to confirm that the documentation is in sync, it is easy to detect where the documentation is missing completely and make so that new code with no documentation is not accepted.

 ### Behavior